 Sean is a member of The Golf Club at Southwind in Garden City, where he began working as a bag boy and learning the game at the age of 12.
 Sean played golf at the University of Kansas, earning first team All-Conference honors in both academics and golf, and he was a member of the 1989 team that reached the NCAA finals for the first time in school history.
 Members of the 1989 KU golf team have accumulated seven individual Kansas Amateur Match Play Championship titles, including Sean’s victory in 1999.

-Sean is a Senior Vice President – Investments and Certified Financial Planner™ professional with Wells Fargo Advisors, LLC in Garden City.
+Sean is a Senior Vice President – Investments and Certified Financial Planner™ professional with Wells Fargo Advisors in Garden City.
 His primary interest is in representing the golfers of the Western Kansas region as a Kansas Golf Foundation Trustee.
 “I know the people from this part of Kansas love golf,” says Sean, “and I think they have a lot to both offer to and benefit from the Foundation’s programs.”

 Steve Sloan, Pittsburg